Useful Links

 How are the School’s resources allocated and matched to children’s special educational needs?

-The SEN budget is allocated each financial year.
+The SEND budget is allocated each financial year.

 The money is used to provide additional support or resources dependent on an individual’s needs.
 Resources may include using extra staff depending on individual circumstances.